-Although it’s a professional medical organization, the American Medical Association (AMA) is also a major political organization.
+Although it’s a professional medical group, the American Medical Association (AMA) is also a major political group.
 In its efforts to influence public policy, the AMA plays fast and loose with facts.
 Thus, AMA’s alcohol information and statistics are often either wrong or misleading.

 100,000 Beer Commercials

-The AMA has asserted that it “long has focused on how alcohol advertising affects young people, who, studies show, typically will see 100,000 beer commercials before reaching age 18.”
+The AMA has said that it “long has focused on how alcohol advertising affects young people, who, studies show, typically will see 100,000 beer commercials before reaching age 18.”
 1

-An undergraduate student who conducted an Internet survey to estimate teen alcohol use would probably receive a very low, if not a failing grade.
-That’s because the Internet survey would be completely unscientific.
-It would violate the most basic principles of legitimate survey research.
-Therefore, the results would be unreliable and misleading.
+A student who did an internet survey to estimate teen alcohol use would probably get an “F.” That’s because an internet survey would be unscientific.
+It would violate the most basic principles of survey research.
+So the results would be misleading.

-Established research ethics require that the results of an Internet survey be clearly identified as unscientific.
+Research ethics require that the results of an internet survey be clearly identified as unscientific.
 That’s in order to alert and protect the public.
-However, the AMA has failed to disclose this in its press releases of its widely publicized reports.3 Not surprisingly, its findings are often inconsistent with those of federal and other research.
+But the AMA has failed to disclose this in its press releases of its widely publicized reports.3 Therefore, its findings are often inconsistent with those of federal and other research.

-The AMA also uncritically passes off flawed and debunked “studies” by the Center on Alcohol Marketing and Youth (CAMY).
+The AMA also passes off flawed and debunked “studies” by the Center on Alcohol Marketing and Youth.
 That’s an activist, not a scientific group.4

 “Marketing to Underage People”

-The AMA also asserts, without any evidence whatsoever, that alcopops are aggressively marketed to underage people.
+The AMA also states, without any evidence whatsoever, that alcopops are aggressively marketed to underage people.
 It insists that “parents should be outraged” that these beverages “clearly target” underage persons.5 That’s strong language.

-However, the Federal Trade Commission (FTC) has thoroughly investigated that charge several times.
-It has carefully examined internal company documents, product placement in stores, data presented by alcohol activist groups, and much other evidence.
-In each and every case the FTC has found no evidence of industry targeting of those who are underage.
-In fact, it has found that most of those who drink the flavored drinks in question are over age 27.6 That doesn’t reflect well on the AMS’s alcohol information.
+In each and every case the FTC has found no evidence of targeting to those who are underage.
+In fact, it has found that most of those who drink “alcopops” are over age 27.6 That doesn’t reflect well on the AMS’s alcohol information.

 “Alcohol Advertising Causes Drinking Problems”

-An AMA headline shouts: “Break needed from alcohol ads: Alcohol advertising is one of the major culprits” causing alcohol abuse…” 7 The AMA repeatedly insists that alcohol ads cause people to drink and to abuse alcohol.
-However, decades of scientific research conduced by governments, health agencies and universities around the world belie the AMA’s claim.
+An AMA headline shouts: “Break needed from alcohol ads.
+Alcohol advertising is one of the major ‘culprits’ causing alcohol abuse…” 7 The AMA insists over and over that alcohol ads cause people to drink and to abuse alcohol.
+But decades of research by governments, health agencies, and universities around the world belie the AMA’s claim.

-Successful alcohol advertisers increase their market share.
-They do so at the expense of less successful advertisers, who lose market share.8
+Successful alcohol ads increase an companies market share.
+It do so at the expense of less successful ads, who lose market share.8

-Alcohol advertising doesn’t increase overall alcohol beverage sales, stimulate alcohol abuse, or induce non-drinkers to become drinkers.
-However, that doesn’t stop the AMA from making its baseless charges.
-The AMA’s alcohol information simply has no credibility.
+Alcohol ads don’t increase overall alcohol sales.
+Nor stimulate alcohol abuse, nor induce non-drinkers to become drinkers.
+But that doesn’t stop the AMA from making its baseless charges.
+The AMA’s alcohol simply have no credibility.
 It might be right…or wrong.
-Therefore, people can’t trust it.
+So people can’t trust it.

-Currently, the AMA is calling for voluntary bans on alcohol beverage ads.
-However, its long-term goal is for the imposition of a ban on virtually all alcohol ads.
+Currently, the AMA is calling for voluntary bans on alcohol ads.
+But its long-term goal is to eliminate virtually all alcohol ads.
 “The Association has long had a policy calling for a ban on all alcohol advertising outside of liquor stores and bars.
-‘The AMA still wants a ban, but you have to get half-way to your destination before you complete the trip,’ said Dr. Scotti” of the AMA.9
+‘The AMA still wants a ban, but you have to get half-way to your destination before you complete the trip,’”said Dr. Scott of the AMA.9

-A major obstacle to the AMA’s goal of censorship is the First Amendment of the United States Constitution and its guarantee of free speech.
-The AMA’s alcohol information and statistics should reflect reality, not ideology.
+A major obstacle to the AMA’s goal of censorship is the First Amendment of the Constitution and its guarantee of free speech.
+The AMA’s alcohol information should reflect reality, not ideology.

 Underage Drinking “Epidemic”

 The AMA repeatedly refers to an “epidemic“ of underage drinking.10 But in reality alcohol consumption by young people continues to drop.
 For example, among those age 12-17, about half were regular drinkers in 1979.
-But today, fewer than one in five are, according to federal surveys.11 But there’s an epidemic according to the AMA’s alcohol information!
+But today, fewer than one in five are, according to federal surveys.11 But there’s an epidemic says the AMA!

 The proportion of high school seniors who have ever consumed alcohol is down.12